 The show was recommissioned for a second season and broadcast in January 2017.
 Once again it starred Nicola Walker and Sanjeev Baskar, alongside Mark Bonnar, Rosie Cavaliero, Douglas Hodge, Bill Patterson, Lorraine Ashbourne, Wendy Craig, Badria Timini, Adil Aktar and Holly Aird.
 The first episode aired to an audience of 7.3 million and universal critical acclaim, with the Daily Telegraph later asking if Unforgotten was ‘The detective drama of the decade‘.
 In March 2017, it was confirmed the characters would return for a third series to air in 2018.

 In 2007 he co-formed TXTV with Matt Arlidge and Jeremy Gwilt, through which he now makes much of his original drama, and through which he shot Innocent, a four part thriller starring Lee Ingleby, Hermione Norris, Nigel Lindsay and Angel Coulby.

-Several of Lang’s dramas have also been remade in France, including Tu Es Mon Fils, which was nominated for the POLAR Cognac awards, Entre Deux Meres, which was selected for the Luchon film and TV festival, and Quand Je Serai Grande Je te Tuerai which films in March 2017 on the Ile de Re and will be broadcast on TFI later in 2017.
+Several of Lang’s dramas have also been remade in France, including Tu Es Mon Fils, which was nominated for the POLAR Cognac awards, Entre Deux Mères, which was selected for the Luchon film and TV festival, and Quand Je Serai Grande Je te Tuerai, which filmed in March 2017 on the Île de Ré and was broadcast on TFI later the same year.

-Lang has talked at, amongst others, The London Film Academy, Bournemouth University, Chichester University, and Bafta.
+Lang has talked at, amongst other institutions, The London Film Academy, Bournemouth University, Chichester University, and BAFTA.